ycoroneos/LightDraw/README.md

 ##Performance and Graphs
 My Sponza benchmark is basically the Crytek modified Sponza with 582 triangle meshes and varying amounts of lights.
+Every single light is assumed to be dynamic.
+This is why the performance collapses so dramatically with shadows enabled.

 I ran my benchmark scene on this computer:

 CPU: intel 5820k